nyorain/swa/docs/notes.md

 - allow to share gl contexts between windows
 	- or maybe not create one context per window? not important though, hundreds of windows isn't a priority usecase
+- could add `struct swa_display* swa_window_get_display(struct swa_window*)`
+- could add 'refresh' and/or 'frame' to window capabilities it can't be implemented on all backends
+- set xkbcommon logging function
+- add swa_cursor_disable or something that allows to lock pointer on wayland and grab the cursor on x11. windows has probably something like that as well
+- add interface to query platform phdev vulkan support, see glfw and example-vulkan.c
+  	- evaluate first whether this is really needed
+  	- make sure it works for the drm backend prototype
+- gl transparency semantics.
+Does the platform use premultiplied alpha? e.g. on wayland we have to use premultiplied alpha, on other platforms probably not.
+Applications have to know that i guess
+- re-entrant callbacks.
+Allowed to modify window state in handler? allowed to call data_offer_destroy in data offer callback? etc

 ## References and dev docs